(0) ITEMS IN BASKET | VIEW BASKET

 Jack Lewis

-This story is shared by the Trust with kind permission from Mark Lewis, nephew of Jack Lewis
+This story and photos are shared by the Trust with kind permission from Mark Lewis, Jack's nephew

-I can add some additional information from a eyewitness account in regard to how he was shot and later he died from his wounds.
-A soldier named Pritchard was following Jack across a open stretch of ground when a shot rang out and he fell wounded.
-Pritchard hurried up to him to discover, whilst examining him, that he had been shot in the groin which he later described as serious.
-As he was examining it a party of Germans took them prisoner and he was left in hands of a German medical orderly.
+He said that he was following Jack across a open stretch of ground when a shot rang out and Jack fell wounded.
+Private Pritchard hurried up to him to discover that he had been shot in the groin which he described as seeming serious.
+As he was examining it a party of Germans came up and took them prisoner and Jack was left in hands of a German medical orderly.

 FALLEN HEROES